Universal Credit is a new working-age benefit being introduced across the country as part of the government’s welfare reforms.

 - Are old enough to get State Pension Credit

 If you're claiming State Pension Credit as a couple, both of you will have to be over pension age if you make a new claim for benefit after 15 May 2019

 Applying for Universal Credit

-Most applications for Universal Credit need to be made online.
+For most applications you can apply for Universal Credit online.

 See this checklist (pdf, 119KB) (opens new window) (pdf, 119KB) (opens new window) for the information you’ll need to have to complete your application.

 If you do not have access to the internet you can visit our Citizen Service Point at 100 Temple Street where support will be provided if you need it.
-You can also visit one of Bristol’s libraries or community venues.
+You can also visit one of Bristol’s libraries or community venues for free wi-fi internet access.
 Check availability with the community venue before visiting.